CHERI-Alliance/RepoMgmtWG/README.md

 If someone wants to create a repository without an existing working group, please get in contact with this working group.

 In all cases, when a repository is created, the initial responsible person or persons should be communicated to this working group.
+When the responsible person changes, this should also be mentioned.

 ## License